zhangry868/Learning-Structural-Weight-Uncertainty/README.md

 # Learning Structural Weight Uncertainty for Sequential Decision-Making (AISTATS 2018)

-This repository contains the heano code to replicate experiments in our AISTATS paper.
+This repository contains the theano code to replicate experiments in our AISTATS paper.
 ```latex
 @inproceedings{Learning Structural Weight Uncertainty for Sequential Decision-Making,
   title={Adversarial Time-to-Event Modeling},